ottotech/pdfsigning/README.md

 ## pdfsigning

-pdfsigning signs pdfs with a simple generic stamp in every page of a file at the upper-left-corner regardless the orientation of the page.
+pdfsigning signs pdfs with a simple generic stamp in every page of a pdf at the upper-left-corner regardless the orientation of the page.
 It also stamps a logo (274x82) next to the stamp.
 And it also encrypts the pdf if the user requires it so.